CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 * **ancestors** - `ancestors` entries are themselves CycloneDX `component` objects.
 It should be noted that these models may have their own ML-BOMs which could be located via their identifiers (e.g., `purl`) or by providing `externalReferences` for readers to follow.

+##### Declaring known descendents

-* **Note**: If at the time an ML-BOM is created for a model its downstream model variants (e.g., finetunings, quantizations, etc. derived from the model) are known, these can also be recorded within the `pedigree` object as `descendants`.
+If at the time an ML-BOM is created for a model its downstream model variants (e.g., finetunings, quantizations, etc. derived from the model) are known, these can also be recorded within the `pedigree` object as `descendants`.

 <div style="page-break-after: always; visibility: hidden">
 \newpage